Wolftribe-Network/3-node-Hetzner-Ceph-Cluster/README.md

 ensure that these labels are on all 3 hosts: _admin, mds, osd & rbd

-Ceph01 should have _admin, grafana & rgw as it's tags
+Ceph01 should have _admin, grafana as it's tags

 wait for the status column to populate with information about the servers prior to moving on to the OSD phase to allow the other nodes to get setup